byrd-laif/soilMakers/soulFood/culinaryAlchemy/granolaRecipe.md

 - 1/2 cup pumpkin seeds 120 mL
 - 1/4 cup undulled sesame seeds 60mL (or any combination of appropriate raw nuts and seeds)
 - 2 tsp cinnamon 10 mL (or combination, ginger and clove ...)
-- 2/3 cup sunflower, safflower or coconut oil 160 mL
+- 2/3 cup sunflower, safflower, olive or coconut oil 160 mL
-- 1/3 - 2/3 cup honey 80 - 160 mL (to taste)
+- 1/3 - 2/3 cup honey or maple syrup 80 - 160 mL (to taste)
 - 2 tsp vanilla 10 mL
 - 1 cup unsweetened shredded dry coconut 240 mL
 - 2 cups of dried fruit: raisins, blueberries, cranberries, cherries, chopped dry apricots, various wild foraged and dried berries, ... .

 Dried fruit, toasted seeds or nuts are added after the granola has been cooked and cooled.
+Or can be omitted and added upon serving.

 To avoid shredded dry coconut becoming over cooked toast on its own or add raw.